 Adrien Auger, the contractor who built the tourism pavilion designed by Mallet-Stevens for the 1925 exhibition, became one of the architect’s sponsors: he entrusted him with the design of his home in Ville d’Avray .
 The wife of Adrien Auger, Marie Prouvost is at the same time one of the daughters of Amédée prouvost (1853-1927), one of the tycoons of the Roubais textile industry, a cousin of Lucie Vanoutryve, the wife of Paul Cavrois, and Cousin of Jean Prouvost, the founder of the Lainière de Roubaix, one of the largest French spinners.

-M. Cavroix wanted a modern villa, something shocking.
+M. Cavrois wanted a modern villa, something shocking.

-The house is big, but, compared to houses of only fifty years earlier, not that big as there aren’t that many different places for people to be.
+The house is big, but, compared to houses of only fifty years earlier, not that big.
+There aren’t that many different places for people to be.
 When at home and not asleep, Mon.
-Cavroix had the (admittedly capacious) living room, smoking room and his office.
+Cavrois had the (admittedly capacious) living room, smoking room and his office.
 Mme.
-Cavroix had the living room and her boudoir.
+Cavrois had the living room and her boudoir.
 There were also the large terraces and gardens but the north of France is not as warm or sunny as the famously warm and sunny south.
 Windows are large and plentiful.
 The service corridor borrows additional light from the washroom and kitchen.
 Rather than have a bathroom window on the main façade, one of the boy’s bathrooms borrows light from the bedroom.

 Each room had a telephone and wireless and, somewhat curiously, a clock.
 The circular black spots on the living room wall are speakers that could relay either wireless or phonograph.
 None of this is made a fetish of.
 The radiators are not painted red, for example, but given functional yet gorgeous surrounds of stainless steel bands.